nickoo20/revideo-project/README.md

 - **Rocket Animation**: An animation featuring a rocket launching and flying across the screen, followed by an introduction text.
 - **Skills Showcase**: A dynamic display of various skills, with animated transitions and effects.
 - **Thank You Message**: A concluding animation displaying a thank you message with scaling and sliding effects.

-## Features

-### Rocket Animation:
-- Rocket launches with smooth transitions and ease-in/ease-out effects.
-- Introduction text appears with scaling and positioning animations.

-### Skills Showcase:
-- Skills are displayed in rectangular boxes with fade-in and slide transitions.
-- Animated rotation and position changes for skill boxes and text.

-### Thank You Message:
-- Thank you message displayed within a rectangle.
-- Rectangle and text scaling and sliding animations.

 ## Installation